24.3 Data Transformation and Synchronization

 24.3.4 Reciprocal Attribute Mapping

-Reciprocal attribute mappings let you create and manage the backlinks, or references, between objects.
+Reciprocal attribute mappings let you create and manage the back links, or references, between objects.
 For example, the Group object includes a Members attribute that references all User objects that belong to that group.
 Similarly, each User object includes a Group Membership attribute that references the Group objects of which that user is a member.
 In order for the Metadirectory engine to keep the Group object > Members attribute synchronized with the User object > Group Membership attribute for all Group objects and User objects in the Identity Vault, these attributes must be linked.
 The links between object attributes are known as reciprocal attribute mappings.

 Using this module, you can perform the following actions: